bclynch/decorasaurus/README.md

 ### Updating Production

 - Web app uses a service worked so we need to break the cache when we update.
 Change the cache version in service-worker.js to do this and prompt users to do the same.
-- Run `$ ionic build --prod` to run an AoT build
+- Run `$ ng build --prod` to run an AoT build
-- Use SFTP (cyber duck) to replace the www folder in /var/www/packonmyback.com/html on the server
+- Use SFTP (cyber duck) to replace the www folder in /var/www/decorasaurus.com/html on the server

 ### Cookie Info
 -Using three cookies to track user logged in or not